HHS Glasgow: Construction

 Glasgow was built in 1878 as a replacement for Sultan Bargash's fleet which had been lost in a hurricane in 1872.
 Glasgow was based upon the British Royal Navy screw frigate HMS Glasgow which had impressed the Sultan during a visit to Zanzibar in 1873.
 Bargash consulted with Sir William Mackinnon, the founder of the British-India Steam Navigation Company, who recommended the firm of William Denny and Brothers as shipbuilders.
-On 17 April 1877 Denny wrote to Bargash's agents promising to build "a vessel in every way a handsome and substantial piece of work" and on 14 May 1877 the ship was laid down.
-The vessel was constructed with an iron frame covered with teak planks and a keel made from rock elm, the hull was sheathed with Muntz metal below the waterline.
-Glasgow was equipped with three masts and a steam propulsion system with a lifting propeller.
-The vessel was launched on 2 March 1878.
+On 17 April 1877 Denny wrote to Bargash's agents promising to build "a vessel in every way a handsome and substantial piece of work" and on 14 May 1877 the ship was laid down as "Hull 200".

+Glasgow was constructed with an iron frame covered with teak planks and a keel made from rock elm.
+She measured 210 ft, 29 ft and 16 ft.
+Glasgow had a displacement of 1416 lt and a gross register tonnage of 736., the hull was sheathed with Muntz metal below the waterline to provide protection against shipworms.
+Glasgow was equipped with three masts and a single-cylinder 172 nominal horsepower steam engine.
+She had a single lifting propeller and was capable of reaching 12 kn.

 Glasgow was well fitted out for its role as a royal yacht and contained two state rooms, a dining saloon, a bathroom and a water closet for use by the Sultan.
-In all, the vessel cost £32,735 and was fitted out with seven rifled, muzzle-loading nine-pounder cannon and a nine-barrelled Gatling gun, courtesy of Queen Victoria.
-It set sail for Zanzibar from Portsmouth on 17 April 1878 under the command of Captain Hand of the Royal Navy.
-Upon arrival in Zanzibar Town, the Sultan inspected his new purchase and was rumoured to be unimpressed, Glasgow being rather less imposing than its namesake, the British frigate.
+In all, she cost £32,735 and was fitted out with seven rifled, muzzle-loading nine-pounder cannon and a nine-barrelled Gatling gun, courtesy of Queen Victoria.
+She set sail for Zanzibar from Portsmouth on 17 April 1878 under the command of Captain Hand of the Royal Navy.
+Upon arrival in Zanzibar Town, the Sultan inspected his new purchase and was unimpressed.
+Glasgow was much smaller than its namesake, the British frigate.
+The discrepancy arose from confusion when the ship's specifications were agreed between the sultan's representatives and local mercantile firm Smith Mackenzie & Company in Zanzibar.
+Barghash complained of the "unfair treatment he has obtained from the contractors" and disputed the payment for the vessel.
+The disagreement hampered negotiations for a proposed lease by Mackinnon on Dar-es Salaam on the East African mainland.
 The ship lay at anchor in harbour through the rest of the Sultan's reign and that of his three successors until 1896.